nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Adds a comment for the contact at the specified `INDEX`.
 * A comment must be **within 60 characters long**
-* The `Index` refers to the index number shown in the displayed contact list.
+* The `Index` refers to the Index number shown in the displayed contact list.
 * The `Index` **must be a positive integer** 1, 2, 3, …​ and must exist in the displayed contact list.
 * Any existing comments for a contact will be overwritten by the new input.
 * If used with an **empty comment** (i.e. `comment 1 c/`), the command will be treated as a **delete